 (b) he or she intends, by the publication or utterance of the matter concerned, to cause such outrage”.

-So far, there has been no recorded prosecution under the “blasphemy” law.
-However, Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law, and in particular its recent introduction, to justify their own draconian legislation.
+While there have been no prosecutions under the 2009 “blasphemy” provisions, Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law, and in particular its recent introduction, to justify their own draconian legislation.

 A campaign to repeal the Irish blasphemy law is run by Atheist Ireland, a national partner of the End Blasphemy Laws campaign.

 Investigation into Stephen Fry “maniac” God interview

 In 2017, an investigation was announced into an interview segment on RTÉ (Ireland’s public service broadcaster) with British comedian and actor Stephen Fry.
 During the 2015 interview on The Meaning of Life, hosted by Gay Byrne, Fry was asked what he would say to God.
 He replied: “How dare you create a world in which there is such misery that is not our fault?
 It’s not right. … It’s utterly, utterly evil.
 Why should I respect a capricious, mean-minded, stupid God who creates a world which is so full of injustice and pain? … Because the God who created this universe, if it was created by God, is quite clearly a maniac, utter maniac.
 Totally selfish. … The moment you banish him, life becomes simpler, purer, cleaner, more worth living in my opinion.”